Sitefinity/Sitefinity-CLI/README.md

 ### Custom widget migrations

-Custom widget migrations can be used when the configuration is not sufficient and more complex logic is required.
-All OOB widget migrations are located under the Migrations folder for reference.
+Custom widget migrations can be used when the configuration is not sufficient and a more complex logic is required.
+All built-in widget migrations are located under the `Migrations` folder for reference.

-Widget migrations are invoked for each **occurrence** of the widget found on the page/template.
-For each invocation a **WidgetMigrationContext** is passed.
+Widget migrations are invoked for each **occurrence** of the widget found on the page or page template.
+For each invocation, a `WidgetMigrationContext` is passed.
 It contains:

-* SourceClient -> The IRestClient for interfacing with the CMS
+* `SourceClient` -> The `IRestClient` for interfacing with the CMS
-* Source -> The original widget, from which we are migrating.
+* `Source` -> The original widget, from which you are migrating.
-* ParentId -> The new parent id.
+* `ParentId` -> The new parent id for the migrated widget.
-* Language -> The current language.
+* `Language` -> The current language.
-* SegmentId -> The page segment (for personalized pages)
+* `SegmentId` -> The page segment when working with personalized pages.
-* WidgetSegmentId -> The widget segment (for personalized widgets)
+* `WidgetSegmentId` -> The widget segment when working with personalized widgets.
-* LogWarning -> logs a warning message
+* `LogWarning` -> specifies a warning message to be shown in the Terminal during during the migration of the widget.
-* LogInfo -> logs an informational message
+* `LogInfo` -> specifies an informational message to be shown in the Terminal during during the migration of the widget.
-* SiteId -> The site id.
-When working with the non default site.
+* `SiteId` -> The site id.
+You use the SiteId parameter to specify the site id when you work with a non-default site.

-A return parameter **MigratedWidget** is required as the output of the migration.
-It contains the new widget name and the new properties.
+A return value of type `MigratedWidget` is required as the output of the migration.
+It contains the new widget name and properties.

-**Helpful functions**
+### Helpful functions

-From base class MigrationBase
+From base class `MigrationBase`

-* ProcessProperties -> Copes and renames properties.
+* `ProcessProperties` -> Copes and renames properties.
-* GetMasterIds -> Gets the master ids of the live content items (usually referenced in WebForms widgets).
+* `GetMasterIds` -> Gets the master ids of the live content items (usually referenced in Web Forms widgets).
-* GetSingleItemMixedContentValue, GetMixedContentValue -> Helper for generating properties of type MixedContentContext
+* `GetSingleItemMixedContentValue`, `GetMixedContentValue` -> Helper for generating properties of type `MixedContentContext`.

 ### Limitations
-* The migration tool does not migrate code in any form.
-It is a tool for migrating content and structure only.
+* The CLI migration command does not migrate the code in any form.
+It can migrate only the content and structure of your project.

 ## Known issues
 #### Visual Studio 2015 integration
-Sitefinity VSIX/CLI correctly updates the csproj and sln files but Visual Studio 2015 won't refresh the solution correctly.
+Visual Studio 2015 won't refresh the solution correctly after the Sitefinity VSIX/CLI correctly update the .csproj and .sln files.
-The workaround is to reopen the solution.
+To work around the issue, reopen the solution after the CLI modifies it.